ykacer/Medical_NLP_Case_Study/README.md

 | numind/NuNER-multilingual-v0.1         |    91   |   70  |    102 |

-This is due to the nature of tokenization training at base model build time, that over-tokenize rare (medical) words when pretrained on generic data (_numind/NuNER-multilingual-v0.1_).
+This is due to the nature of tokenization training at base model build time, that over-tokenize rare (medical) words when using generic data (_numind/NuNER-multilingual-v0.1_).
 See example below when tokenizing text `leucodystrophie métachromatique`